 Capri Campania, Italy Travel Guide

 The cliff railway: This short railway connects Marina Grande (Capri's port) directly to Capri Town (the Piazzetta).
-It's the quickest and most popular way to ascend from the ferry terminal to the island's main hub.
+It's the quickest and most popular way to ascend from the ferry port to the island's main hub.
 It operates frequently throughout the day.

 Single bus/funicular ride costs around €2.20 - €2.90.
 Daily ticket ("biglietto giornaliero") around €7.20.
-Tickets available at ferry terminals, funicular/bus stations, and "tabacchi."
+Tickets available at ferry ports, funicular/bus stations, and "tabacchi."

 Be prepared for large groups of people on popular routes (Capri-Anacapri bus, funicular), especially in summer.
-Walk short distances instead of waiting for buses going to avoid queues.
+Walk short distances instead of waiting for buses to avoid queues.

 Capri's terrain has challenges for mobility issues.
 Funicular holds some wheelchairs.
 Buses are generally not fully accessible.
 Many areas have stairs or uneven surfaces.